 Wally's fearless prediction:

-eligible on the remainder of Nebraska's schedule is difficult to do.
-Coaches Cally and Fran are finding their respective seats a bit warmer after blowout losses this weekend
+Fran are finding their respective seats a bit warmer after blowout losses this weekend

 and need a win in the worst way.
 The Huskers will be slightly favored only because of

-the home field advantage, but Memorial Stadium hasn't exactly been kind to Nebraska this season.
+this season.
 This is a game between two teams that have been beaten and battered both

 physically and emotionally.
 The Huskers will win by seven in a pillow fight.